zqureshi/ECE419/lab4/README.md

   + worker gets the children of path /jobs and work on each job.
 It knows which partitions to work by parsing the data associated with each job.
   + worker sends the partition id to the fileserver and fileserver responds with the corresponding data chunk.
   + worker computes the hashes and also store in a local data sturcture (cache for subsequent jobs)
-  + if the worker finds the "password", it deletes the znode /jobs/<hash> and creates a znode under /results with data as the found password.
+  + if the worker finds the password, it deletes the znode /jobs/<hash> and creates a znode under /results with data as the found password.
-  + if the worker doesn't find the "password" it removes its name from the worker list and write it back to the znode data.
+  + if the worker doesn't find the password it removes its name from the worker list and write it back to the znode data.
 In case the current worker is the last one to remove its name then it also deletes the znode /jobs/<hash> and create znode under /results with data as null.

 Return results
 --------------
   + client submits a request to fetch the result of a task.
 For eg. "status 421493fa48fc8df84d1f5f3478cf247a"
   + job tracker upon receiving the request gets the data associated with znode /results/<hash> and return it to the client.
-It data equal to null then password doesn't exists.
+If data is equal to null then the password doesn't exist.

 Handling failure scenario
 =========================